ethereum/fe/docs/src/spec/functions/context.md

 ## ABI conformity

-The proposed system works nicely with the existing function categories in the ABI but offers even tighter rules for added clarity.
+The use of `Context` enables tighter rules and extra clarity compared wth the existing function categories in the ABI, especially when paired with [`self`](self.md).
+The following table shows how combinations of `self`, `mut self`, `Context` and `mut Context` map to ABI function types.

 | Category                          | Characteristics                                                                                                                                                                 | Fe Syntax                         | ABI                   |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------- | --------------------- |